nikotsunami/osce/README.md

   * When no semester has been created, the whole *OSCE Administration* submenu should be deactivated.
   * There is a null entry in the Semester dropdown
+  * Export of SP-tables: The assigned stations are not correct if there was a station without SP in the sequence.
+Seems to be a problem in the HTML-generation:
+	If a station does not have SP's, no <td></td> Tag-Pairs are created.
+  * The timetable in the Invitations is wrongly ordered; it starts with pm times even though it should start with am times. (also customiseable time-format would be nice for us Europeans that prefer 24-hour time formats)

 Suggested Features / Improvements
 ---------------------------------